 Laser therapy can be used alone, but most often is introduced as an adjunct to therapeutic exercise.
 The combination of the two modalities has seen positive results from our patients and has promoted faster healing.
 What is unique about this form of therapy is that it continues to work even after the patient leaves the office.

 For more information on the LCT-1000 Therapy Laser® call Hunterdon Medical Center’s Physical and Occupational Therapy office at 908-782-7454.

-Physical therapist can use ultrasound to help a patient with pain.
+Physical therapists can use ultrasound to help a patient with pain.
 Ultrasound uses sound waves to generate heat within a body part.
 The therapist rubs a sound head on the body part in a circular motion to generate heat in that joint.
 The heat helps improve blood flow circulation.
-It can also loosen up tissues to allow them to respond better to Ultrasound can also be helpful in acute injuries for non-thermal effects, meaning no heat is generated, but it can help increase blood flow so that way inflammation or swelling can be reduced.
+It can also loosen up tissues to allow them to respond better.
+Ultrasound can also be helpful in acute injuries for non-thermal effects, meaning no heat is generated, but it can help increase blood flow so that inflammation or swelling can be reduced.

 Electrical stimulation is a treatment used at the Hunterdon Sports and Physical Therapy Center to reduce pain, inflammation and swelling.
 It is used as part of physical therapy to help strengthen weak muscles.

 Phonophoresis is an anti-inflammatory treatment that uses ultrasound waves to help pass medicine through the skin and into an injured body part.
 Phonophoresis is used most often in the treatment of inflammation in a muscle, tendon, ligament or other soft tissue in the body.